-The battle of Mametz Wood is perhaps one of the lesser known tragedies of the First World War.
-During an era where young soldiers, swollen with their own patriotic fervour, would join the army at the urging of their parents or at the urging of their offices, there is no shortage of thankless deaths, however the allied soldiers that gave their lives in Mametz Wood were among the most enthusiastic and courageous to perish in the line of their duty.
+The battle of Mametz Wood is perhaps one of the lesser-known tragedies of the First World War.
+During an era where young soldiers, swollen with their own patriotic fervor, would join the army at the urging of their parents or at the urging of their offices, there is no shortage of thankless deaths, however, the allied soldiers that gave their lives in Mametz Wood were among the most enthusiastic and courageous to perish in the line of their duty.

 At this point, it is important to note that the 38th Welsh Division was made up of young men who, while enthusiastic and courageous, were considered to be a rather poorly-trained division; much like Herbert Watts, while their heart was in the right place, their strategic planning skills were sorely missing.